No one has proven that any specific foods cause rheumatoid arthritis or make the symptoms worse.

-There are some foods that may help you feel better by reducing inflammation.
+Some foods may help you feel better by reducing inflammation.
 Research shows that omega-3 fatty acids may help to reduce inflammation.
 Choose foods with healthy fats such as fish, walnuts, soy, canola oil, flax seeds and pumpkin seeds.
-Here's a list of my favorite anti-inflammatory foods.

 Eating fruits and vegetables may help to prevent rheumatoid arthritis.
-A study from the Mayo Clinic showed that women who ate diets higher in fruits and vegetables were less likely to develop rheumatoid arthritis.
-This study doesn't show that eating fruits and vegetables will improve the symptoms of rheumatoid arthritis; however, everyone should eat at least five servings of fruits and vegetables every day.
+A study from the Mayo Clinic showed that women who ate diets higher in fruits and vegetables were less likely to develop rheumatoid arthritis than women who ate typical Western diets.
+This study doesn't show that eating fruits and vegetables will improve the symptoms of rheumatoid arthritis -- however, everyone should eat at least five servings of fruits and vegetables every day.

 Calder PC. "n-3 polyunsaturated fatty acids, inflammation, and inflammatory diseases."
 Am J Clin Nutr.
 2006 Jun;83(6 Suppl):1505S-1519S.